sanyaade-teachings/pippi/README.md

     - TODO `rhythm.curve` can be provided a custom wavetable
     - TODO MPC swing on onset lists
     - TODO Euclidean rhythm generator `rhythm.eu`
-    - TODO Pattern generation helper `rhythm.pattern`
+    - Pattern generation helper `rhythm.pattern`
-    - TODO Pattern-to-onsets (and onsets-to-pattern?) helpers
+    - Pattern-to-onset and string-to-pattern helpers
         - Patterns are the same as pippi 1 (I may even just port some code) and can be in a few forms:
             - String literals with ascii notation eg: 'xx x- x' which is the same as 'xx.x-.x'
             - Lists of 'truthy' and 'falsey' values eg: ['1', True, 0, False] which is the same as 'xx..'